capraconsulting/caprakurs-roll-your-own-k8s/README.md

 # Prerequisites

 ## jq

 For running the script for ssh-ing into machines, JQ is required.
-Install trough brew.
+Install through brew.

 ## aws-vault (Optional but highly recommended)

 In order to easily manage what account you have activated in your cli environment, we highly recommend using aws-vault.
 Having aws-vault installed, you can simply enter the access keys from the AWS IAM User and get temporary sessions in a subshell by simple commands.
 Read more about aws vault here: https://github.com/99designs/aws-vault

 Pros:

 - does not store secrets in plane text
 - access to correct env by simple profile commands
 - supports aws cli out of the box
 - has features for running ec2 security meta servers

 Cons:

 - Most people are probably used to the --profile.
 But just try it.
 You will love it!

+## kubectl

+TODO: Add steps for installing kubectl

 ### How to use it?

 1. Activate a shell by `aws-vault exec <profile>`
 1. Login in a browser with `aws-vault login <profile>`
 1. Thank me later

 ## Terraform